 Examination of a Patient with Retention

 A distended bladder arises from the pelvis and one is unable to get below it unlike other abdominal masses.
 It is usually midline fixed and dull to percussion.
 Huge bladders may rise above the umbilicus although this is unusual.
-A careful inspection of the external genitalia for phimosis, trauma or blood is advised in the male and likewise in the female for vesicles.
+A careful inspection of the external genitalia for phimosis, trauma blood or vesicles.

-Digital rectal examination (DRE) is mandatory not only to assess the prostate, but also anal sphincter tone.
-It should be performed after catheterisation.
+Digital rectal examination (DRE) is of great importance not only to assess the prostate, but also anal sphincter tone.
+It should be performed after catheterisation with patient consent and with a chaperone present.
 The size, consistency and contour of the prostate gland should be documented.

 Do not forget to examine and document perianal sensation and tone to exclude cauda equina syndrome.